How to Add Bots to Your Discord Server

-If you run a Discord server, you have a wide variety of options to provide neat features for your players.
-One of those features is the addition of bots.
+If you run a Discord server, you have a wide variety of options to provide neat features for your members.
+One of those features is bots.
 Customizing your server is simple once you learn how to add these bots.

 This article will show you how to set up a Discord server, introduce you to the world of bots, and explain how to add bots to your Discord server (and why you might want to).